The Complete Set Up For Remote Workers

 That’s right, as the paragraph title states, it is crucial to use equipment in perfect conditions.
 Choose a reliable computer, with plenty of RAM and disk space, to accommodate the management software and saved files, such as PowerPoint presentations.
 Get a stable and fast internet connection.

 The screen should be state-of-the-art, with generous dimensions (I have a huge 32″ screen, but that’s probably even too much!) and blue light filter, to avoid eye fatigue.
+If for whatever reason you don’t have access to a blue light filter on your computer screen, you may want to consider looking at places like Felix Gray (https://felixgray.com/collections/blue-light-glasses) to see how their glasses can help to block too much blue light from entering your eyes and disrupting your sleeping patterns, leaving you refreshed for your workday.
+With that being said, the technology available to us in this day and age should mean that a blue light filter is an option, so make sure you use it.
 Some jobs require a double screen, and I can tell, from experience, that multitasking is a lot easier and faster if you don’t have to toggle between different windows.

 A headset is required for most remote jobs.
+So long as you have a voice api in place, you will need it for communication with people in meetings and things.
 As you will probably have to wear it for long hours, choose a model that is comfortable and delivers a nice sound quality at the earpieces, as well as through the microphone.
 It’s a good idea to invest a little budget for this piece of equipment, so do not go for the cheapest one on the market.
 Most quality headsets come with a switch to turn the microphone on and off, which may be useful in certain situations.

 Don’t forget to get a nice keyboard (complete with number pad) and mouse, preferably cabled, to avoid changing the batteries in the middle of a work session!